Martinique: Television

 The DTT package includes 10 free channels: 4 national channels of the France Télévisions group, the news channel France 24, Arte and 4 local channels Martinique 1re, ViàATV, KMT Télévision.
 Zouk TV stopped broadcasting in April 2021 and will be subsequently replaced by Zitata TV, whose broadcasting is delayed following the COVID-19 pandemic.

 Viewers in Martinique do not have free access to other free national channels in the DTT package in mainland France (TF1 group, M6 group, etc.).

 Viewers in the French overseas territories also do not have free access to the public service cultural channel Culturebox, which is not broadcast locally on DTT.

 The French-language satellite package Canal+ Caraïbes is available in the territory.

 Telephone and Internet

 In early 2019, Orange put into service "Kanawa", a new submarine cable linking Martinique to French Guiana.

 Martinique is also connected by other submarine cables: ECFS (en), Americas-2 (en) and Southern Caribbean Fiber.

 Demographics

 Population

-Martinique had a population of 364,508 as of January 2019.
+Martinique had a population of 349,925 as of January 2024.
 The population has been decreasing by 0.9% per year since 2013.
 There are an estimated 260,000 people of Martinican origin living in mainland France, most of them in the Paris region.
-Emigration was highest in the 1970s, causing population growth to almost stop, but it is comparatively light today.